FLAMEGPU/docs/flamegpu/simulation.rst

     XSLTProcessor.exe XMLModelFile.xml functions.xslt functions.c

-Alternatively any compliant XSLT processor such as Xalan, Unicorn or even Firefox web browser can be used.
+Alternatively, any compliant XSLT processor such as Xalan, Unicorn or even Firefox web browser can be used.

 FLAME GPU Template Files
 ========================